Chart Color Schemes

 Health performance in Raymond Terrace is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Raymond Terrace faces significant health challenges, with various conditions affecting both younger and older residents.
-The rate of private health cover is low at approximately 48%, covering around 7,387 people, compared to the national average of 55.3%.
+Approximately 48% (~7,387 people) have private health cover, lower than the national average of 55.3%.

-Mental health issues and asthma are the most common medical conditions in the area, impacting 13.1% and 9.8% of residents respectively.
-However, 58.0% of residents report having no medical ailments, slightly lower than the 59.3% reported across Rest of NSW.
-The area has a lower proportion of seniors aged 65 and over at 17.4%, with around 2,708 people falling into this age group compared to the 28.1% in Rest of NSW.
-Health outcomes among seniors are broadly similar to those of the general population.
+Mental health issues and asthma are the most prevalent conditions, impacting 13.1% and 9.8% of residents respectively.
+Around 58.0% declare themselves free from medical ailments, compared to 59.3% in Rest of NSW.
+As of June 20XX (exact year not specified), 17.4% (2,708 people) are aged 65 and over, lower than the 28.1% in Rest of NSW.
+Health outcomes among seniors largely mirror those of the general population.

 Frequently Asked Questions - Health